echo-search/echo-search.github.io/README.md

   <li><strong>Privacy-Focused:</strong> No user data is stored on servers.
 Version history and customization data remain within the platform, ensuring privacy and control for all users.</li>
   <li><strong>High Performance:</strong> Optimized code and asset management ensure rapid page load times and smooth interactions across devices.</li>
   <li><strong>Version History:</strong> Detailed documentation of all updates, feature additions, and optimizations is available, allowing users to track changes over time.</li>
-  <li><strong>Customization:</strong> Users can modify the interface, including colors, backgrounds, and button layouts, to suit personal preferences or organizational branding requirements.</li>
 </ul>

 <h3>Advanced Usage</h3>
 <p>If you want to go above and beyond, you can let us know your idea(s) and you can also request to become a contributor which will hopefully help the people who want these features and will expand the usage of EchoSearch.
 Who knows, I'm not the best coder but you may be someone who we need!</p>

-<p>If you don't want to edit but suggest idea, post an issue on the issues tab and describe what you want.
-We really want to hear from you as we are stuck in our own ideas and we don't know the public's reaction to our thinking 😆</p>
+<p>If you don't want to edit but suggest idea(s), post an issue on the issues tab on the Github repository and describe what you want.
+We really want to hear from you as we are stuck in our own ideas and we don't know the public's reaction to our thinking 😆.</p>

 <h2 id="version-history">Version History</h2>